Harry Strom: Defeat

 Though the legislature's mandate from the 1967 election was not due to expire until May 1972, five years after it started, convention in Canadian politics is for legislatures to be dissolved every four years or less.
 Accordingly, Strom resolved to call an election in 1971, sometime between May and September.
 He briefly considered a spring campaign, in the hopes that the planting season would have farmers feeling optimistic and therefore inclined to support the incumbent government.
 However, after concluding that farmers would not react well to going to the polls in the middle of planting or harvest season, Strom finally settled on August 30.
 A campaign committee was assembled, and recommended a budget of $580,000.

 The party recruited star candidates, including Calgary alderman George Ho Lem and former Calgary Stampeder star Don Luzzi (Edmonton alderman and future mayor Cec Purves was defeated in his bid to win the Social Credit nomination in Edmonton-Strathcona from Strathcona Centre incumbent Joseph Donovan Ross), but was handicapped in these efforts by Strom's unwillingness to offer cabinet posts or other incentives to potential new candidates.
 Strom's lack of personal charisma was also a liability: tellingly, of the large budget recommended by the central committee, only $72,000 was recommended for use on television advertising, where Strom did not shine.
 The party tried to revitalize the Premier's image through publicity movies, though efforts were mixed.
 In one, which was pulled after a single showing, Strom appeared scowling in his living room, urging Albertans to lower their expectations of government.
 Another, produced by Tommy Banks and showing Strom in a variety of settings talking about the province's changing face, was more successful.

 The campaign did not give Social Credit partisans much reason for optimism.
-Strom did not draw the crowds that Progressive Conservative opposition leaderPeter Lougheed did, although an August 25 rally in Edmonton's Jubilee Auditorium featuring speeches by Strom and Manning was full.
+Strom did not draw the crowds that Progressive Conservative opposition leader Peter Lougheed did, although an August 25 rally in Edmonton's Jubilee Auditorium featuring speeches by Strom and Manning was full.
 After criticizing the Conservatives' medicare platform, which promised free medicare to Albertans older than 65, as spendthrift, Strom announced Social Credit's barely cheaper alternative: medicare to Albertans older than 65 for one dollar per month.
 The Edmonton Journal, which had earlier published a poll showing that a plurality of Edmontonians intended to vote PC, endorsed Lougheed for Premier.
 Election night saw Social Credit defeated, taking 25 seats to the P.C.s' 49.
 Though Social Credit's share of the vote had only slipped slightly, Lougheed benefited from a substantial reduction in the New Democrats' vote and a near-collapse of the Liberals'.
 The party was also decimated in the province's two largest cities, losing all of its seats in Edmonton and all but five in Calgary.

 Strom conceded defeat in Edmonton and returned home to Medicine Hat.